Sport Karate Museum Archives

 – Erik D. Jones, executive producer of Martial Arts Exclusive“

 Gary Lee is the voice of Karate.”

 – Michael Matsuda, President of The Martial Arts History Museum.

 “Professor Gary Lee should be given tremendous credit for his extraordinary effort to create a Black Belt Museum.
 The martial arts museum will be an institution that provides inspiration to the entire martial arts world.
 Not only a place honoring all the pioneers in our industry, but also a place that informs, entertains and inspires other young martial artist to dream that one day, they too will be inducted in this prestigious museum.I look forward to one day in the near future visiting the museum as soon as it opens.”

 Keith Vitali, Black Belt Magazine Hall of Fame

-“Gary is a historian, a educator, a actor, a entertainer, a Samurai and a Big kid role up into one heck of a role model for kids, young adults and parents.
+“Gary is a historian, an educator, an actor, an entertainer, a Samurai and a Big kid roll up into one heck of a role model for kids, young adults and parents.

 I have really enjoyed watching his talent grow into the force of a sport karate museum for the world.